 Airport parking options have changed and expanded.
 Medium-size and large airports offer several different types of parking, priced according to convenience and distance from the terminal.

 Short-term lots are located near airport terminals.
 They are convenient, but expensive.
 Short-term parking lots are designed for people who are dropping off and picking up passengers.
 If you leave your car in a short-term lot overnight, you will pay a lot for that convenience.

 Long Term / Satellite

 Long term parking lots, sometimes called satellite parking lots, are usually quite far from the airport.
 You will have to take a shuttle to the terminal.
-Rates are considerably lower than short term or daily parking.
+Rates are considerably lower than short term or daily parking rates.
 Long term parking is ideal for anyone who needs to leave their car in the lot for several days.
 Tip: Bring an ice scraper if you park in a long term lot during the winter months.
-Keep the ice scraper in your baggage so you can use it if your car is coated in ice when you return.
+Keep it in your baggage so you can use it if your car is coated in ice when you return.

 Some airports offer valet parking.
 This parking service is extremely convenient, but you will pay for that convenience.
 Expect to pay $6 to $10 per hour for the first two hours.
 Some airport valet lots do not offer overnight parking.

 Private parking lots are springing up around many airports in the United States.
 They generally offer lower rates than the airport's long term parking rate.
 They also offer shuttle service to and from the airport terminal.
 Some even wash your car for free while you are away.
 If you book your parking reservation online, you can save even more money.

 If you leave your car at home, you will need to find another way to get to and from the airport.
 Here are some alternatives for you to consider.

 Hail a Taxicab